Night Shift · Chapter 5

 Of the seventeen, she knew the outcome of four.
 Four times, the responding EMS crew had provided feedback — had told the dispatcher, through the supervisor, through the chain of communication that sometimes delivered outcomes and sometimes did not, that the patient had survived, had been transported, had been admitted, had lived.
 Four out of seventeen.
 She did not know the outcomes of the other thirteen.
 The not-knowing was standard.
 The system was not designed to deliver outcomes to dispatchers — the system was designed to dispatch, to send help, to initiate the response, and once the response was initiated the dispatcher's role was complete and the patient's journey continued without the dispatcher's knowledge, continued through the ambulance and the emergency room and the ICU and the recovery or the not-recovery, the journey proceeding beyond the dispatcher's headset, beyond the dispatcher's console, beyond the dispatcher's shift.

 The not-knowing was a feature of the system and a wound of the person.
-The system did not need the dispatcher to know the outcome — the system needed the dispatcher to follow the protocol, to dispatch, to move to the next call.
-The person — the human inside the dispatcher — needed the outcome the way any person who participates in a consequential act needs the result, needs the ending, needs to know whether the thing worked, whether the effort mattered, whether the counting saved the life.
-And the system did not provide the ending, and the not-providing was the gap, the space between the professional and the personal, the space where the dispatchers carried the uncertainty, carried the open loops, carried the calls that had no conclusions, the stories that had no endings, the protocols that were followed perfectly and that led to outcomes the dispatcher would never learn.
+The system did not need the dispatcher to know the outcome.
+It needed the dispatcher to follow the protocol, dispatch, and move to the next call.
+The human inside the dispatcher needed the ending, needed to know whether the counting saved the life.
+The system did not provide the ending.
+That gap was where the dispatchers carried the open loops, the calls that had no conclusions.

 Patricia had addressed this in the schoolroom.
 "You will not know," she said.
 "Most of the time, you will not know.
 You will do the CPR protocol and you will count the compressions and you will hear the EMS arrive and you will disconnect and you will log it and you will take the next call.
 And you will not know if the patient lived.
 This is the job.
 This is the design.
 The system does not owe you the ending.
 The system owes you the training and the protocol and the headset and the chair.
 The ending belongs to someone else — to the patient, to the family, to the paramedics, to the hospital.
 Your part is the beginning.
 Your part is the first voice.
 Your part is the counting.
 And your part is enough.
 Your part is the part that makes the rest possible."